meikitanious/scalewhale/README.md

 ## Swipable Toasts
 We found an awesome repo called [svelte-toast](https://github.com/zerodevx/svelte-toast.git) created by [Jason Lee](https://github.com/zerodevx).

-I wanted to make his project more responsive, so I copied the files into my component folder and configured it to work with another great repo called [svelte-gestures](https://github.com/Rezi/svelte-gestures) by [Tomas Rezac](https://github.com/Rezi).
+I wanted to make his project more responsive, so I copied the svelte-toast files into my component folder and configured it to work with another great repo called [svelte-gestures](https://github.com/Rezi/svelte-gestures) by [Tomas Rezac](https://github.com/Rezi).

 The result?
 Users can now effectively swipe away toast notifications on mobile.
 But, if you wanted different functionality (e.g. DoubleTap), it should work with that too!